Deepan-Karmakar/p5.js-tutorial/Inline-documentation.md

 By adding inline documentation in the p5.js source code, a reference can be automatically generated.
 This document outlines the tags and information to include in your documentation so that it shows up in the reference, formatted properly.
 The reference is auto-generated from the source code periodically, so it may take a few days for your documentation to show up in the reference.
 If it's been longer than a few days or you're having other problems email [hello@p5js.org](mailto:hello@p5js.org).

-See below for the basics, more specifics about yuidoc style [here](http://yui.github.io/yuidoc/syntax/index.html).
+See below for the basics, more specifics about yuidoc style [here](http://yui.github.io/yuidoc/syntax/index.html). __Please limit line length to 70 columns, start new lines when it runs over.

 ###Specify element type and description

 There are 4 kinds of elements: `@class`, `@method`, `@property`, `@event`.